Norway oil workers threaten strike, including at leading Sverdrup field

 In 2012, the government invoked emergency powers to end a conflict after 16 days when employers threatened a lockout of workers that would have shut down all output of oil and gas.

-Writing by Terje Solsvik.
-Editing by Jane Merriman, Elaine Hardcastle and Mark Heinrich
+Reporting by Nerijus Adomaitis; Writing by Terje Solsvik; Editing by Mark Heinrich and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.